Eastcoast-Laboratories/kidsmultipaint/dev/plan.md

 - User reports regression: cannot paint on canvas and settings button does not open after recent changes.
 - JavaScript error: "can't access lexical declaration 'settingsToggle' before initialization" in toggleMenuLock must be fixed.
 - Regression fixed: toolbar variable declarations moved before usage; painting and settings functionality restored.
+- Fixed settings button CSS: now uses #settings-toggle selector so it appears at the top right at 80px width and does not stretch to 100% width.

 ## Task List
 - [x] Remove all images from app/images and src/images.